Montana-Media-Arts/MART500/Syllabus.md

 #### Recommended Books

+- _Practice-Led Research, Research-Led Practice in the Creative Arts: Research Methods for the Arts and Humanities._ by Hazel Smith and Roger T. Dean, editors.
+Edinburgh University Press, 2009.
+	- We will read extensively from this book.
+But I will make it available via the library if you want.
-_Academie X – Lessons in Art + Life_ by Marina Abramovic, Hans Ulrich Obrist, Dan Graham, and Studio Rags Media Collective (with content provided by 36 contemporary artists)
+- _Academie X – Lessons in Art + Life_ by Marina Abramovic, Hans Ulrich Obrist, Dan Graham, and Studio Rags Media Collective (with content provided by 36 contemporary artists)
+	- We will seldom read from this book.

 ### Other Texts